bhalu26/bhalu26/README.md

 <h1>Hi, I'm Padma!</h1>

-Driven by a deep interest in cybersecurity, I am focused on developing the skills and knowledge required to defend against the ever chaanging landscape of cyber threats.
+Driven by a deep interest in cybersecurity, I am focused on developing the skills and knowledge required to defend against the ever changing landscape of cyber threats.

 <h2>👾Cybersecurity Projects</h2>